NHQ/infinite-christmas/notes.md

 * easily addressable
 * payment rec't verification
 * can form peer node swarms, similar to a mining pool
-* possible built-in referal payment system for open affiliations and automatic incentive for infinte blob increase[1]()
+* possible built-in referal payment system for open affiliations and automatic incentive for infinte blob increase[1]
 * is a tracker?
 This would increase public torrent trackers by a lot.

-1 the module gets a list of addresses it must pay and how much, and so do they, so there...
+1- the module user gets a list of addresses it must pay and how much; each node also recieves notice;

 ## user module